Wing On: Wing On in Shanghai

 Wing On also had a branch in Shanghai, opened in 1918 on Nanking (Nanjing) Road by the Kwok brothers with their cousin, George Kwok Bew, who had recently moved to Shanghai from Sydney.
 The Kwok brothers had initially worked for George's fruit and vegetable business, Wing Sang & Co., in Sydney before starting their own fruit and vegetable business.

 Wing On was the second of the "Four Great Companies", which were large department stores modelled on Australian precedent established by Cantonese migrants returning from Australia.
 The Four Great Companies brought the model of modern department stores with egalitarian service pioneered by Anthony Hordern & Sons to Shanghai and quickly became the focal points of Shanghai's commercial district.
 Three of the "Four Great Companies" - Wing On, Sincere and The Sun, were founded by former partners of Wing Sang & Co.

 The store occupied two prominent buildings.
 The distinctive original building stood opposite from the (then) Sincere Department Store.
 An extension was built next to it in the 1930s, one of the first modern "skyscrapers" of Shanghai.
-After the Communist revolution in China, the store was partnationalised in 1956, then fully nationalised in 1966 and renamed "East is Red Department Store", after which it was no longer connected to Wing On in Hong Kong and traded under various names.
+After the Communist revolution in China, the store was partly nationalised in 1956, then fully nationalised in 1966 and renamed "East is Red Department Store", after which it was no longer connected to Wing On in Hong Kong and traded under various names.
 The 1930s extension building housed a separate "Overseas Chinese Store", which, for many years, was one of the few places in Shanghai where people with overseas connections could spend their foreign exchange certificates to buy goods not available to ordinary Chinese consumers.

 In 2005, the department store in the original 1918 building resumed the Chinese version of the Wing On name (永安 (Yǒng'ān)).
 However, the store is owned by a separate company from Wing On, called "Yongan Department Store Co Ltd", a state-owned company.
 This company does not use the "Wing On" name in its English translations.
 The exterior of the original store was restored to its appearance during the Wing On period.
 However, the interior has been drastically refurbished.
 The store has also changed its market orientation, focusing almost exclusively on domestic Chinese branded clothing targeted at visitors from other parts of China, with a small department in watches and other accessories.